 “New York is very fast and if you can’t keep up, if you not doing the right thing, you could get into a lot of trouble,” Staley said.

-After being placed, she found Federal City Recovery Services’ job readiness program.
+After being placed, she found the Federal City Recovery Services’ job-readiness program.

 “It helped me realize that so many people are going through the same thing I’m going through,” Staley said.
 “I’m so pleased words cannot describe how pleased I am.
 This has been a hard journey with my faith, but everything happens for a reason.”

 People like Monique Staley can now find housing within the city.
 On December 23, Staley moved into a condominium through the rapid rehousing program.
 Ward 8 Councilmember LaRuby May was present to award Staley the keys to her new dwelling.

 “I’m eager to learn about the program and celebrate Ms. Staley’s homeownership,” said May.